d3/d3-format/README.md

 <a name="locale_format" href="#locale_format">#</a> <i>locale</i>.<b>format</b>(<i>specifier</i>)

 Returns a new format function with the given string *specifier*.
 The returned function takes a number as the only argument, and returns a string representing the formatted number.
-The format specifier is modeled after Python 3’s [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language).
 The general form of a specifier is:

 ```
 [​[fill]align][sign][symbol][0][width][,][.precision][type]